 Create a Bee-friendly Garden

-It’s more important than ever to help our native bees thrive, and with just a few simple steps you can become a backyard beekeeper
+It’s more important than ever to help our native bees thrive, and in just a few simple steps we show you how to become a backyard beekeeper

 27 February 2018

 Whether you have a large garden, modest courtyard or simple window box, you can make a few small changes that will offer big benefits to our most important pollinators.
 Honey bees are responsible for pollinating a wealth of plants, fruits, vegetables and other crops that not only feed us but our livestock too, with up to a third of all food consumed relying on pollination by bees, alongside other insects, birds and bats.
 Sadly bees are in decline for reasons including threatened habitats, loss of land and increased pesticide use.

 There are over 1,500 species of native bees found in Australia and, thanks to their laborious work ethic, they are some of the most important creatures on Earth, well worth looking after.
 Creating a bee-friendly haven is both easy and rewarding, so why not give it a go?

 The plants you have growing in your garden play a big role in which insects will visit.
 Beautiful brightly coloured blooms act as a magnet for our native bees, and a small smattering of flowers amongst your veggie patch will ensure a fruitful crop too.
 Lavender is a firm favourite in the insect world and, thanks to its long flowering period, you can welcome bees into your garden all year round with a couple of these fragrant purple plants.
 Lavender has long been used for its aromatic and healing properties, and for the huge diversity of insects its nectar attracts.
 It also grows well in pots, making it the ideal plant for balconies and small courtyards.